auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_outline.rst

 You can reorganize your course content by dragging and dropping sections, subsections and units to new locations in the outline.

-If you want to move a subsection to a different section, or a unit to a different subsection, first make make sure the target location is expanded.

 To move an section, subsection, or unit, hover over the handle on the right of the object's box until the mouse pointer changes to a four-headed arrow: